Pinterest Promoted Pins: The Ultimate Getting Started Guide

 The reasoning for this is simple… you aren’t a huge brand with tons of money to throw around, you probably aren’t promoting an app either.

-So, for now, I would stick with traffic campaigns.
+So, for now, I would stick with traffic or conversion campaigns.
 From my experience and everything, I’ve read these are the most affordable type.

 It’s time to set up your Pinterest promoted pins!